Pathfinder Initiative FAQs

 Pupils will drive your car.

-If this is a problem then please contact us.
+If this is a problem then please contact us before booking.

-The event takes place on private land so no license is either required or available.
+The event takes place on private land so no licence is either required or available.

-Each day starts with signing in and a briefing by 0845 and typically finishes around 1600 depending on light and weather.
+Each day starts with signing in and a briefing around 08:30 – 09:00 depending on venue.

 Meanwhile, there are reasonably priced hotels local to the venue.
 Subject to space on the course, students are welcome from any UK address.

-Pathfinder takes place on a disused airfield providing the ideal, open space for learning to drive.
+The Pathfinder Initiative takes place in a variety of different locations.
+These include disused airfields.
+Our locations provide the ideal, open space for learning to drive.
 We design road circuits on this space using cones to mark out roads, roundabouts etc…

 The only limitation we impose on this inclusiveness is unmanageable risk to others – we have never yet refused entry on these grounds.

-It is important to note that the programme is delivered by volunteer instructors who will not be expert in any learning or health conditions that may affect your child.
+It is important to note that this under 17 driving programme is delivered by volunteer instructors who will not be expert in any learning or health conditions that may affect your child.
 We therefore need your guidance and support in working with them in the most effective way for them.
 Previous intakes have included children with autism, a range of learning difficulties, physical disabilities, cerebral palsy and Down’s syndrome.